 While the idea of having a kitten in the home seems great, have you fully considered the time and energy needed for the new household member?

 Kittens have tonnes of energy and are always in the mood to play.
 They do not have set routines and take a while to settle into one, regularly staying up through the night.

 Kittens tend to dislike being alone, so make sure someone is always around to keep them company.
 If you have to leave them for the day to work, think about adopting two in a pair to keep each other company.

 Make sure you kitten-proof your home and keep any valuables well out of the way.
 You’ll be surprised where they’ll reach with a little determination!
-We’ve got some tips on how to do this.

 It’s also your job to teach your kitten how to behave.
 While they won’t be learning tricks like a puppy, they’ll need guidance on even the most basic things at first.
 Litter training, learning how to use a scratch post and proper play habits will come from you, so make sure you have plenty of time to teach them.

 Make sure your new kitten is insured in case of any mishaps.
 Visit www.argospetinsurance.co.uk for information about our various policies.